grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 It always comes back to Coal Hill School.
 Every _Doctor Who_ showrunner ends up polishing the brass on that sacred touchstone.
 And why not?
 If the show's to stay relevant, it needs to be reinvented every now and then.

-So we’re back in 60s East London, haunting ground of the First Doctor but, this time, we’re addressing the elephant in the room: good, old British fascism.
+So we’re back in 60s East London, haunting ground of the First Doctor but, this time, we’re addressing the elephant in the room: resurgent British Nationalism.

 There’s a real sympathy between the grey bricks of post-war London, and the oppressive menace of the Daleks.
-We have fascist cyborgs joining forces with the useful idiots of the British nationalist movement.
+We have fascist cyborgs joining forces with the useful idiots of the British Nationalist movement.
 We have the delightful symmetry between the warring Imperial and Renegade Dalek factions.
 (Eventually, the fascists always come knocking for the brown shirts.)

 But, if the Imperial Daleks are the flip side to the Renegade Daleks, who is the flip side to the British Nationalists?

 On an unrelated note, the Doctor is seen gadding about with the post-colonialist forces of a nascent UNIT.
-A military force seemingly happy to wave guns around a heavily populated East London residential area.
+A military force seemingly happy to wave guns around a heavily populated residential area.
 The Doctor never picks up a weapon himself, of course, but he’s quite happy for others to do the shooting for him.

 ## It's a *Police* Box